holm0563/ImperativeArchitecture/README.md

 Essentially we are defining a subset of C#.
 This is much easier than a new programming language.
 We get all of the benefits of the C# system and the consistency and faster time to market benefits of having a simpler and focused architecture for our task.

 ## When not to use a Service Oriented Architecture
-* Small applications that will not be built into nuget packages
+* Small applications that will not be built into nuget packages or consumed by other teams
 * Dependency injection is not needed (usually needed for unit tests)

 ## When to use a SOA